A-Wei/EventManager/README.md

 ## Event_Manager

 ### Welcome
-Welcome to `Event Manager` Repo, this is the breakable toy project for my apprenticeship.
+Welcome to `Event Manager` Repo, this is the breakable toy project.
 Stories are tracked in [Monday.com](https://universalavenue.monday.com/boards/173844071/?advancedFilters=true)

 ### Functionality